evan-king/node-primitive-enum/README.md

 evenEnum.map; // => {a: 2, b: 4}
 ```

-### Limitations
+## Limitations

 By design, primitive-enum does not allow the same value to be used as two different keys
 nor as two different values.
-Future support for explicit enum property aliases is plausible
-but not planned.
-Additionally, no same value may be used as both enum key and enum value,
+Additionally, no same value may be used as both enum key
-except in the case of matching key-value pairs where key == value.
-This is partly to enforce
+and enum value, except in the case of matching key-value pairs where key == value.
+This
-good enum-defining conventions, and partly to minimize drawbacks of using the most convenient
+is partly to enforce good enum-defining conventions, and partly to minimize limitations
-means of performing enum lookups - which works with keys and values interchangeably.
+of using the most convenient means of performing enum lookups - which works with keys and
+values interchangeably.

 Lastly, all enum keys and values are expected to be simple primitives, castable to strings.
-Instead supplying custom objects which cast to (unique) strings should also work, but is not
+Instead supplying custom objects which cast to (unique) strings may also work, but is not
-explicitly supported at this time.
+explicitly supported.

+## Roadmap

+The following features are planned for the 1.0 release:

+- Package for client-side use (with browser testing and elimination of es6 dependencies).
+- Add support for aliases (`options.aliases` probably as map of key => [alternate keys]).

+The following feature is being (weakly) considered:

+- Throw errors where possible when referencing an invalid enum key or value.

 [version-url]: https://github.com/evan-king/node-primitive-enum/releases
 [version-img]: https://img.shields.io/github/release/evan-king/node-primitive-enum.svg?style=flat